Chneemann/join/README.md

 ## Description

-Join Task Manager is a robust platform built on the Kanban system, designed for efficient task management.
-With a user-friendly interface, you can easily create and organize tasks using drag-and-drop functionality.
-Built with HTML / SCSS, Angular / TypeScript, and Django REST, Join offers a powerful and reliable environment for managing your tasks.
+Join Task Manager is a robust platform built on the Kanban system, designed to help you manage tasks efficiently.
+With an intuitive, user-friendly interface, you can easily create, organize, and prioritize tasks using drag-and-drop functionality.
+Built with Angular, TypeScript, and Django REST, Join offers a powerful and reliable environment for managing your tasks.

 Key features include: